 How much of our behaviour is learned or innate?
 How much does the culture in which we are raised affect the person we become?
 What is the relationship between our childhood behaviours and experiences and our adult self?
 Developmental Psychology is the study of developmental processes across the range of human experience and abilities.
 This course provides a broad foundation in the discipline, with a primary focus on child and adolescent development.
 The course takes a topic-based approach, covering: (i) Biological and Motor Development, (ii) Perceptual Development, (iii) Cognitive Development, (iv) Play, (v) Language Development, (vi) Social Development, (vii) Emotional and Moral Development, and (viii) Developmental Disorders.
 A particular feature of the course is a dual emphasis on research and application.
-Students complete a laboratory report based on original research, and apply their theoretical and empirical learnings to raising their own ‘virtual child’.
+Students complete a laboratory report based on original research.

 This course can be taken as an HPO.

 Upon successful completion, students will have the knowledge and skills to: